Caernarfon Town F.C.: 2013–present

 On 13 April 2013, Caernarfon Town made their way to Latham Park, Newtown, to face Kilvey Fords FC of Swansea in the 2012–13 FAW Trophy Final.
 They won the match 6–0 and it was their first FAW Trophy since 1978.
 The victory against the Swansea Senior League outfit is the biggest final winning-margin in the competition's 123-year history.
 They also gained promotion to the Huws Gray Cymru Alliance during the 2012–13 by finishing top of the Welsh Alliance, taking 66 points from 28 games.
 On 24 September 2022 Caernarfon Town and The New Saints were invited to play in the Scottish SPFL Trust Cup, they would be drawn away to Clyde FC but were beaten 1–0 at New Douglas Park.
 On 18 May 2024 Caernarfon Town secured European football for the first time in their history by defeating Penybont FC in the Cymru Premier Play-offs final to secure spot in 2024–25 UEFA Europa Conference League.
 The team entered in the first qualifying round and played against Crusaders from Northern Ireland.
 After a 2–0 home win in the first leg, Caernarfon lost 1–3 after extra time in the return leg, leading to a 3–3 aggregate.
 Caernarfon advanced to the next round by winning the penalty shootout 8–7.
 In the second qualifying round, Caernarfon faced Legia Warsaw from Poland, losing 0–6 away and 0–5 at home, resulting in a 0–11 aggregate and their elimination from the competition.

-For the 2025/26 season, Caernarfon temporarily played their home games at Maesdu Park, the home ground of JD Cymru North team Llandudno F.C., whilst their stadium The Oval was given a major renovation.
+For the 2025–26 season, Caernarfon temporarily played their home games at Maesdu Park, the home ground of JD Cymru North team Llandudno F.C., whilst their stadium The Oval was given a major renovation.

+In the same season, Caernarfon won the Welsh Cup for the first time in their history, beating Flint Town United 3–0 in the final at Newport's Rodney Parade and securing UEFA Conference League football for the second time in three seasons.